pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 enlarging power without. altering the cost, but only by diminishing. the aperture.

-It might be argued that enlargement&nbsp;{%- include pagebreak.html canvas=308 -%}&nbsp;
+It might be argued that enlargement {% include pagebreak.html canvas=308 %}

 TABLE XLV